 Did I mention that Steve is the gray rooster in the picture above?
 I love to see how my chickens work within a team, their pecking order and how Steve leads them to explore new areas but has an eye out for dangers and opportunities.
 Okay, so it’s not an exact analogy for a human leader but it was a good physical reminder that I get to watch daily out my window.

 In all seriousness, we always have the opportunity to be leaders in our work, our families and our communities.
 So I want to be intentional with what I do/say and how I am leading my teams.
 In some situations, I might be appointed or inherit my role, but in most cases I need to become a leader by my actions only.
 As mentioned, it’s not until you pay attention and experience both a good and bad leader that you receive better clarity.
 Recently a team that I joined was without vision, motivation and direction.
-I asked the appointed leader to step up and verbalize his vision, motive us by sharing a common goal and provide an outline on how we are to achieve our goals.
+I asked the appointed leader to step up and verbalize his vision, motive and align us by sharing a common goal and provide an outline on how we are to achieve our goals.
 The appointed leader responded with “I’m an introvert and wouldn’t do that in front of everyone.”
 Understanding his strengths and weaknesses and having self awareness is a great attribute of a leader but also being a good communicator and problem solver is required by leadership.
 If he didn’t want to stand up and deliver a verbal presentation he could have sent an email, delegated the concepts to someone else or come up with another solution but simply not providing us goals, motivation and a vision destroyed the teams moral and unity.
 It was a short-lived team that quickly looked for another leader.
-An opposite example of that, I recently had a business partner, Preston.
-Preston was the best supporter, motivator, and communicator of the team vision and goals.
-Preston drove unity, collaboration and excitement on the team.
+An opposite example of that is a recent business partner that joined my team.
+He was the best supporter, motivator, and communicator of the team vision and goals.
+He drove alignment, unity, collaboration and excitement on the team.
 Here is a quick list of strengths that I observed in leaders:

 - Servant heart